Jat Min Chuen: Demographics

 According to the 2016 by-census, Jat Min Chuen had a population of 9,577.
 The median age was 51.1 and the majority of residents (98.2 per cent) were of Chinese ethnicity.
 The average household size was 2.6 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$23,000.

 Politics

 Jat Min Chuen is located in Jat Chuen constituency of the Sha Tin District Council.
-It is currently represented by Yau Man-chun, who was elected in the 2019 elections.
+It was represented by Yau Man-chun, who was elected in the 2019 elections.
+He had resigned on 7 July 2021, leaving the seat vacant since then.